 Running since 2014, Wonderfruit’s self proclaimed mission to develop “creative solutions for sustainable living and bring together a global community to celebrate them” is a pretty good summation of what they’re all about- but in reality, that’s just the tip of a very big, very awesome iceberg.

 The music and arts festival is held on the sprawling grounds of the Siam Country Club just outside of Pattaya, Thailand and features a hodgepodge of live music acts, art installations, sustainability talks, wellness and creative workshops, and ‘farm to feasts’ slow food banquets.
 With an eye for the long-view, Wonderfruit is keenly focused on sustainability and environmental conservation, which is a much-needed and very welcome breath of fresh air for festivals- not just in Asia- but around the globe.

 Wonderfruit’s music curation ranges from techno and house to rock, indie, and hip-hop, with the past years’ most notable acts including Richie Hawtin, Jose Gonzalez, Little Dragon, Jon Hopkins, and Fat Freddy’s Drop.
-For the 2018 edition (13-16 December), Goldie will be filling the headline slot with what’s sure to be a seriously impressive full orchestra ensemble.

 Where: Pattaya, Thailand

 Those familiar with the underground music scene in Vietnam will already know that the country’s most epic events have been curated by the likes of Cargo, Outcast, Loud Minority, and Observatory.
 With decades of combined experienced in the live music industry and damn good taste in funky tunes, this lot have teamed up to create Vietnam’s newest beachside festival, Coracle.